 An experienced and knowledgeable criminal defense attorney may be able to have your burglary charges reduced or dropped depending on the type of burglary that you have been charged with and the details of your case.
 Because the two things that the prosecution must prove in order to make a conviction are entry and intent, the most common legal defenses against burglary will try to disprove those factors.
 Some legal defenses that could be used against a burglary charge include:

 If you have been charged with breaking and entering or a related crime, you need to have an experienced criminal defense attorney on your side.
-Attorney Robert M. Helfend of the Helfend Law Group has been defending clients facing charges including breaking and entering, trespassing, and vandalism for over 30 years.
-Call my today to schedule a free consultation – 800-834-6434.
+Attorney Robert M. Helfend of the Helfend Law Group has been defending clients facing charges including breaking and entering, trespassing, and vandalism formore than 40 years.
+Call today to schedule a free consultation – 800-834-6434.